• 4,000 firms

 What does ERP actually stand for?

 ERP stands for enterprise resource planning.
-The term goes back to a 1990 Gartner report that expanded the older “manufacturing resource planning” concept to cover finance, HR, and the rest of the back office.
+The term dates to a 1990 Gartner report that widened the older manufacturing resource planning concept to cover finance, HR, and the rest of the back office.

 How much does an ERP system cost?

 It depends on size and deployment.
-A cloud ERP for a 50-person company can start at USD 25–75 per user per month, while large on-premise rollouts run into the tens of millions once licences, hardware, integration, and change management are counted.
+Cloud ERP for a 50-person company can start around USD 25–75 per user per month, while large on-premise rollouts reach tens of millions once licences, hardware, integration, and training are counted.

 How long does ERP implementation take?

-Cloud deployments for mid-market firms typically take 3 to 9 months.
+Cloud deployments for mid-market firms typically take three to nine months.
 Large multinational on-premise projects routinely run 12 to 24 months, and phased global rollouts can stretch past three years.

 What’s the difference between ERP and CRM?

 ERP runs the back office: finance, HR, supply chain, manufacturing.
-CRM runs the front office: sales pipeline, marketing, customer service.
-Modern suites from Microsoft, Oracle, and Salesforce increasingly link the two on a shared data model.
+Customer relationship management (CRM) runs the front office: sales pipeline, marketing, and service.
+Suites from Microsoft, Oracle, and Salesforce increasingly link the two.

 Why do ERP projects fail?

 Most failures trace to people, not software.
-Harvard Business Review’s analysis of recent ERP failures points to weak executive sponsorship, scope creep, and underinvestment in user training as the dominant causes.
+Harvard Business Review’s analysis of recent ERP failures points to weak executive sponsorship, scope creep, and underinvestment in user training.
+Lidl’s abandoned rollout is the textbook case.

 Is cloud ERP secure enough for regulated industries?